Welcome

 She is also an excellent team leader, maximizing the strengths of her team and guiding her members to improve their skills and optimize the quality of their output.”

-Te Bai, Product Manager, Bloomberg LP, New York City
+Te Bai, Product Manager, Bloomberg L.P., New York City

 “Karen was a genuine asset to our process as a start up organization.
 Her expertise, professionalism and vast wealth of knowledge proved invaluable as we determined and implemented critical procedures for our teams.
 Her ability to learn quickly and integrate that knowledge into accurate and critical documentation has been a tremendous value add to our business.
 In addition to her technical skills, Karen brings a professional yet genuinely friendly demeanor to the group, I would work with her again without question.”